kubeflow/website/content/en/docs/started/introduction.md

   environment.

-You can adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow: data preparation, model training, prediction serving, and service management.
+You can adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow:

+1. data preparation
+2. model training,
+3. prediction serving
+4. service management

 You can choose to deploy your Kubernetes workloads locally, on-premises, or to a cloud environment.

-Read the [Kubeflow overview](/docs/started/kubeflow-overview/) for more details.

 ## The Kubeflow mission